tysonhunsberger-byte/ambiance/README.md

    ```

    The command serves the bundled `noisetown_ADV_CHORD_PATCHED_v4g1_applyfix.html`
    interface at `http://127.0.0.1:8000/`.
-The UI exposes the external tools workspace,
+The UI exposes the plugin rack, lets you
-   lets you launch any executable stored there, and renders ambience layers through the
+   assign plugins to stream lanes for instant A/B comparison, and renders ambience
-   Python audio engine.
-If you place a different HTML interface on disk, pass its path
+   layers through the Python audio engine.
+If you place a different HTML interface on
-   via `--ui`.
+   disk, pass its path via `--ui`.

 4. Provide a JSON configuration to customize the engine: